 Access logs

-Sōzune logs every request that flows through its internal middleware proxy (compress, rate limit, backend timeout) via the standard tracing infrastructure.
+Sōzune logs every request that flows through its internal middleware proxy (compress, rate limit, backend timeout) via the standard tracing infrastructure, on a dedicated access target.
+Output is plain text by default or structured JSON (log.format: json).
 There is no separate access log file — logs go to stdout.

 What is and isn't logged